littleredshack/InfiniteCanvasWhiteboard/readme.md

 ### Edge Management:
 - **Edge Calculation**: The `updateEdges` function updates the edges based on the visibility of nodes and their ancestors.
 - **Edge Drawing**: The `drawEdge` function ensures lines end at the border of the nodes, using either straight or orthogonal lines based on the configuration.
+Orthogonal lines avoid intersecting immediate neighbor nodes.

 ### `mouse.js`
 - **State Management**: Variables track mouse states (`leftMouseDown`, `rightMouseDown`) and selected nodes for dragging and resizing.